JBdesign53/basic-website/README.md

 # BASIC WEBSITE

-Creates a basic website using Express.
+Creates a basic website using Express and NodeJS.

 The website has three pages: